Eschatologue/CM_wiki/docs/spells/description/core/level-4.md

 **Components:** V
 **Duration:** Concentration, up to 10 minutes

 An aura radiates from you in a 30-foot Emanation for the duration.
-While in the aura, you and your allies have Resistance to Poison damage and **:d20-adv: Advantage**{ .d20 } on saving throws to avoid or end effects that include the Blinded, Charmed, Deafened, Frightened, Paralyzed, Poisoned, or Stunned condition.
+While in the aura, you and your allies have Resistance to Poison damage and **:d20-adv: Advantage**{.d20} on saving throws to avoid or end effects that include the Blinded, Charmed, Deafened, Frightened, Paralyzed, Poisoned, or Stunned condition.

 > **Classes:** Cleric, Paladin